What is an Authenticated Sending Domain?

 - Creating a subdomain in Sendlane

-- Creating new NS records in your DNS control panel to delegate the subdomain to Sendlane
+- Creating new records in your DNS control panel to delegate the subdomain to Sendlane

 - Attaching an existing or new Sender Profile to the subdomain